Steering Committee

 Thom McCue

-Santa Cruz / Salinas Valley Council; First term expires 11/2024
+Santa Cruz / Salinas Valley Council; Second term expires 11/2027 Resource and Assistance Committee

 I took my Basic, Advanced, and T4F workshops around eight years ago.
 Since then, I have helped facilitate around 25 workshops, including all three workshop levels and Trauma Awareness/ Resiliency.
 Most of my facilitation has been in Soledad Prison (CTF).
 However, I have also facilitated in the community, a county jail “farm” facility, and the Kingdom of Jordan.
 My familiarity with AVP stretches back over 35 years ago through friendships with facilitators.
 My wife, “Loving Linda,” has facilitated for around fifteen years and has served on the AVP/CA Steering Committee.
 She is my inspiration.
 I am currently retired, having a career in urban planning, affordable housing development, and local government services.
 Much of my work was for, or in cooperation with, non-profit and community organizations.
 I recently “termed off” the Ben Lomond Quaker Center Board of Trustees.
 Over the six and a half years I served on the Board, I functioned at various times as Board Co-Clerk, Governance Committee Clerk, Finance Committee Clerk, and Treasurer.
 I firmly believe that all people have the light of Transforming Power within us.
 If we all turned